A Fresher Look

-Many people think upholstery is the process of repairing and restoring antique furniture.
-However, upholstery is, in fact, the name given to the materials used to stuff and cover seats, chairs, sofa and pretty much any piece of furniture that needs some attention (except mattresses).
+Many people think upholstery is the process of repairing and restoring antique furniture, which is something we do, however, ‘upholstery’ is in fact, the name given to the materials used to stuff and cover seats, chairs, sofas and pretty much any piece of furniture that needs some attention.

 Vital to the long-term health of furniture, we must make sure that each piece is structurally sound before we carry out any work.
 A stable structure prevents you from experiencing any discomfort and breaks in the future.
 How do we do this?
 It starts with a process called ‘stripping’ where we strip back all materials and fabric from your piece of furniture until we only its core components remain.
 At that level, we can make a diagnosis of the level of repairs required.
 Sometimes, no repairs are needed at all, and we can just replace the linen with something new to give a fresher design.
 However, we may need to repair various elements to ensure stability such as issues with the feet to prevent wobbles.

-Why upholster rather than buy a new sofa?
+Why upholster rather than buying a new sofa?